Softcatala/nmt-softcatala/TRAINING.md

 We believe that there are 3 ways:

-1. Improvements or new algorims used (attention, transformers, tokenizers)
+1. Improvements on new algorims used (attention, transformers, tokenizers)
 2. Configuration of the model training
 3. Improvements in the corpus